seznam/IMA.js-skeleton/README.md

 - `build` contains your built application.
 All files are generated, so any changes you make will be automatically discarded once the application is rebuilt.
-- `imajs/examples` contains the example IMA.js applications for you to study.
+- `node_modules/ima.js-examples` contains the example IMA.js
+  applications for you to study.
 You can install any of the examples into your project skeleton by running the `gulp app:(name of the example)` command.
+  (It is recommended to run `gulp app:clean` first to remove any extra files that might be left by the previously installed application).
-- `server` and `imajs/server` contain the application server.
+- `server` contains the application server.
 You will most likely won't have to concern yourself with these files, but feel free to study them or modify them if the need arises.